Compliance

 Known close associates

-• Business partners (especially in an economic joint venture)
+• Business partners (especially in joint economic ventures)

 • Other persons with a close business or personal relationship